MFEK/mfek.github.io/foundation/terms.markdown

 ### TL;DR: How to bid

-Please send bids to [grants@mfek.org](mailto:grants@mfek.org?subject=[MFEK bid] Bid on № X of YYYY).
+Please send bids to [grants@mfek.org](mailto:grants@mfek.org?subject=[MFEK bid] Bid on <numero>X</numero> of YYYY).
 Please at least attach a description of your relevant experience, your bid total, your full legal name, your country of residence, a corporate identity if you wish us to pay one, your preferred method of communication among this list: email; Twitter; and Discord, and the method by which you wish to be paid.

 Full terms follow:

 # Definitions

-1. The "Foundation" refers to the Modular Font Editor K Foundation, Inc., a New Jersey Non-Profit Corporation, registration № 0450797197.
+1. The "Foundation" refers to the Modular Font Editor K Foundation, Inc., a New Jersey Non-Profit Corporation, registration <numero>0450797197</numero>.
 It is governed by the laws of Atlantic City, New Jersey, in the United States of America.
 2. "Awardee" refers to any recipient of payments from the Foundation.
 3. "Grants" refer to written, digitally signed (GnuPG-signed) offers of payment by the Foundation to a specific Awardee or, in rare instances, multiple Awardees, if clearly stipulated in the Grant.
 4. "Bids" refer to messages from possible Awardees expressing their intent to fulfill a grant offered by the Foundation.